Get fit and save the planet: Cycle Whatever the Weather

 In return you will be presented with a certificate and a Duck Light Bell for you to display on your bike and quack with pride.

-Please complete your contact details in the box provided and hit send.
+To signup, please fill in the form below and hit send.
 The #CWTW sponsors will send you a certificate and Duck Light Bell.
 In return, we ask that you take a selfie with the duck and certificate and send it back to the sponsor for sharing on social media.
 You are also encouraged to share your acceptance of the challenge on social media.

 Wear your duck with pride!